dora-metrics/pelorus/labs/consultant/02-Installation.md

 Pelorus gets installed via helm charts.
 The first deploys the operators on which Pelorus depends, the second deploys the core Pelorus stack and the third deploys the exporters that gather the data.
 The below instructions install into a namespace called `pelorus`.

     oc create namespace pelorus
     helm install operators charts/operators --namespace pelorus
     helm install pelorus charts/pelorus --namespace pelorus

-In a few seconds, you will see a number of resources get created.
-The above commands will result in the following being deployed:
+In a few seconds, you will see a number of resources get created:

 * Prometheus and Grafana operators
 * The core Pelorus stack, which includes: